geoschem/gcpy/docs/source/Regridding.rst

 #.
 Switch to your GCPy python environment.

 #.
-Use the grid weights produced in step 3 to complete the regridding.
+Use the grid weights produced in earlier steps to complete the regridding.

    .. code-block:: console